BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 *The caster calls down dark shadows to conceal their allies from the eyes of their enemies.*

 This power targets a friendly model within range.
 The target is considered to be invisible until the End phase.
-They cannot be targeted by enemy modelsâ€™ Magical Powers, special rules or shooting attacks.
+They cannot be targeted by enemy models' Magical Powers, special rules or shooting attacks.

-**Channelled** â€“ Additionally, during the Fight phase, any enemy model Engaged in combat with the target halves its Fight value for the duration of the Duel.
+**Channelled** — Additionally, during the Fight phase, any enemy model Engaged in combat with the target halves its Fight value for the duration of the Duel.

 #### SORCEROUS BLAST